xStylistic/CSC207-Group-Project/README.md

 ## ℹ️ Overview

 We made this program to help students like us stay motivated to study.
 Doing so dozens to hundreds of flashcards gets mundane and tiring, so to solve that problem, Flashcard Farm was born.
-This colourful and vibrant studying tool will keep you captivated.
+This colourful and vibrant studying tool will be sure to keep you captivated.
 An animal joins your farm with every correct answer and leaves your farm with every incorrect answer.
 This program also has timer features so your speed and knowledge to ensure you truly know it all.
 Download Flashcard Farm to enhance your studying experience :)